Bridging Adversarial and Nonstationary Multi-armed Bandit: Introduction

 \subsection{Our Results}

-Motivated by the difference of the oracles in the two formulations, we propose a windowed oracle that sits in between the static and dynamic oracles.
-More precisely, we divide the horizon $T$ into non-intersecting windows $\Wscr_1,\dots,\Wscr_N$ and consider the oracle in window $j$ to be $\argmax_{k} \sum_{t\in \Wscr_j}\mu_{t,k}$, where $\mu_{t,k}$ is the mean reward of arm $k$ in period $t$.
-Note that the oracle in different windows may choose different arms.
-The regret is thus measured against the oracle
+Motivated by the difference of the oracles in the two formulations, we propose a unified oracle that sits in between the static and dynamic oracles.
+That is, we define an oracle that depends on ``switch" budget $S_T$, i.e., the optimal action sequences that will not switch more than $S_T$ times.
+Specifically, the oracle takes the following form

-It is clear that if there is a single window, then this oracle reduces to the static oracle used in adversarial bandit; if there are $T$ windows, then it reduces to the dynamic oracle used in nonstationary bandit.
+where $H(\cdot)$ is the hardness of the sequence $(j_1,\cdots,j_t)$, i.e., the number of switches throughout the sequence.
+It is clear that if $S_T= 1$, i.e., no switch is allowed, then this oracle reduces to the static oracle used in adversarial bandit; if $S_T\ge T$, then it reduces to the dynamic oracle used in nonstationary bandit.

-\textbf{Motivation:} The window size has a natural interpretation in practice.
+The switch budget $S_T$ has a natural interpretation in practice.
 It essentially reflects the expectation the agent has for the algorithm.
 For example, suppose the agent is a firm entering a new business and faces unknown market demand as well as seasonal shifts in the market environment.
 The arms are the prices the firm can charge and the reward is the profit.
-If the firm is ambitious, then s/he may choose the window size to be a day and benchmark against the daily optimal prices.
-Otherwise the firm may choose the window size to be a month and benchmark against the monthly optimal prices.
-Therefore, the choice of the window sizes reflects the conservativeness of the agent.
-The regret, as a result, shows how well the algorithm does measured by different degrees of conservativeness.
+If the firm is ambitious, then s/he may choose the switch budget to be the number of days a month and benchmark against the daily optimal prices.
+Otherwise the firm may choose the switch budget to be one and benchmark against the monthly optimal prices.
+Therefore, the choice of the switch budget reflects the conservativeness of the agent.
+As a result, the regret shows how well the algorithm is measured by different degrees of conservativeness.